madsh/www/docs/index.md

 <span class="h-card">

 # Mads Lindegård Hjorth

 This is the personal homepage of <span class="p-name">Mads Lindegård Hjorth</span>.
 I spend most days in <span class="p-locality">Copenhagen</span> where I live with my family and make a living designing government it-solutions.

 The primary function of this page is to provide a stable online presence and serve as a point of contact.
-The email I read most often is madsh@me.com.
+The email I read most often is <span class="u-email">madsh@me.com</span>.

 ## Currently
 Chief Advisor at the [Danish Agency for Digitisation](https://en.digst.dk/).
 Writing reference architecture for sharing data and documents across government organisations.
 Concept, governance model, technical design and proof of concept for platform as a service government cloud.